Ariodante: Act 1

 Ariodante sings of how all nature speaks to him of love (Aria: Quì d'amor).
 Ginevra joins him and they pledge their love (Duet: Prendi, prendi da questa mano).
-The King joins the lovers, gives them his blessing, and orders his courtier Odoardo to make the preparations for the wedding (Aria: Voli colla sua tromba).
+The King joins the lovers, gives them his blessing, and Ginevra is overjoyed (Aria: Volate, amori).
+The king orders his courtier Odoardo to make the preparations for the wedding (Aria: Voli colla sua tromba).
 Alone, Ariodante swears to be faithful to Ginevra (Aria: Con l'ali di costanza).
 Polinesso hatches his plot – he tells Dalinda that if she will dress as Ginevra that evening and invite him into her apartments, he will be hers (Aria: Spero per voi).
 Lurcanio, Ariodante's brother, then appears to Dalinda and declares his love for her (Aria: Del mio sol vezzosi rai) but she has totally lost her heart to Polinesso (Aria:Il primo ardor).